-As an event photographer in the Washington DC area I photograph a large number of Advocacy Days each year.
-There’s several different names for what is basically the same thing.
+As an event photographer in the Washington DC area, I photograph a large number of Advocacy Days each year.
+There are several different names for what is basically the same thing.
 Advocacy Day, Fly-in Day, Hill Visit day.
-Almost all trade associations, health advocacy and non profits have some interests that they’d like represented in Washington DC.
+Almost all trade associations, health advocacy, and nonprofits have some interests that they’d like represented in Washington DC.
 For example, cancer research, mental health, air traffic control, environmental interest groups.
 It is always interesting to be a part of Lobbying Day in Washington and get to experience meetings all over Capitol Hill.
 I wanted to give some insight into what Advocacy Day for a photographer looks like and give some tips on how to get the most “bang for your buck” when securing event photography for your Hill visits.

 Useful resources.
 Here’s a map of the US Capitol

-Being an event photographer in DC area, I have gained a tremendous experience in providing event photography that helps organizations engage their audiences and increase the impact of their future lobbying efforts.
+Being an event photographer in the DC area, I have gained tremendous experience providing event photography that helps organizations engage their audiences and increase the impact of their future lobbying efforts.